Social Impact Investing

 $750K green bonds

-Founded in 2013, CoPower is Canada‘s first clean energy investment platform, providing impact investors the opportunity to invest in a portfolio of senior, secured loans to clean energy infrastructure projects that generate a financial return and measurable climate benefits.
+Founded in 2013, CoPower is Canada‘s first clean energy investment platform, providing impact investors with the opportunity to invest in a portfolio of senior, secured loans to clean energy infrastructure projects that generate a financial return and measurable climate benefits.

 CoPower finances clean energy and carbon-reducing infrastructure across Canada, with the goals of: